A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Formalising Zero-shot Generalisation In Reinforcement Learning

 \paragraph{Assumptions on the Training and Testing Context Set Distributions.}

-One assumption which is often made is that while the training and testing context sets are not identical, the elements of the two sets have been drawn from the same underlying distribution, analogously to the iid data assumption in supervised learning.
-For example, this is the setup of OpenAI Procgen~\citep{cobbeLeveragingProceduralGeneration2020}, where the training context set is a set of 200 seeds sampled uniformly at random from the full distribution of seeds, and the full distribution is used as the testing context set.
+One assumption which is often made is that while the training and testing context sets are not identical, the elements of the two sets have been drawn from the same underlying distribution, analogously to the IID data assumption in supervised learning.
+For example, this is the setup of OpenAI Procgen~\shortcite{cobbeLeveragingProceduralGeneration2020}, where the training context set is a set of 200 seeds sampled uniformly at random from the full distribution of seeds, and the full distribution is used as the testing context set.

-However, many works on generalisation in RL do not assume that the train and test environments are drawn from the same distribution.
-This is often called \emph{Domain Generalisation}, where we refer to the training and testing environments as different \emph{domains} that may be similar but are not from the same underlying generative distribution.
+However, many works on ZSG in RL do not assume that the train and test environment instances are drawn from the same distribution.
+This is often called \emph{Domain Generalisation}, where we refer to the training and testing environments instances as different \emph{domains} that may be similar but are not from the same underlying generative distribution.
 Concrete examples occur in robotics such as the \emph{sim-to-real} problem.

+Note that while the testing context set could be a single context, this would likely lead to a not particularly robust algorithm - it's possible that it overfits to the problem of producing a policy that performs well on this specific context, which may not generalise to other similar contexts (which is the high-level goal of this research direction).

-\paragraph{Further Formal Assumptions of Structure.} Another kind of assumption that can be made is on the structure of the CMDP itself, e.g.\ the context space or transition function.
-There are several families of MDPs with additional structure which could enable generalisation.
+\paragraph{Further Formal Assumptions of Structure.} Another kind of assumption that can be made is on the structure of the CMDP itself, e.g.~the context space or transition function.
+There are several families of MDPs with additional structure which could enable ZSG\@.
 However, these assumptions are often not explicitly made when designing benchmarks and methods, which can make understanding why and how generalisation occurs difficult.
-A detailed discussion and formal definitions for these structures can be found in \cref{app:structure}, but we provide a high-level overview here, focusing on assumptions that have been used in practice, and those that hold particular promise for generalisation.
+A detailed discussion and formal definitions for these structures can be found in \cref{app:structure}, but we provide a high-level overview here, focusing on assumptions that have been used in practice, and those that hold particular promise for ZSG\@.